JacobYZ/aurora-airbnb-clone/README.md

 This project is a full-stack web application designed to replicate some of the core features of the Airbnb, a popular online marketplace for lodging and tourism.
 It was inspired by a tutorial by [Antonio Erdeljac](https://github.com/AntonioErdeljac/next13-airbnb-clone).
 The main goal of this project is to implement modern web development practices using Next.js.

+## Demo

+You can try out the game at [https://booking.auroraweb.com.au/](https://booking.auroraweb.com.au/)

 ## Features

 - User authentication with email, Google, or GitHub